raul-ortega/amv-open360tracker/README.md

 # What's new

 * A new experimentally control system for PAN servo has been included.
-If you use a slow servo, this system could better monitor the tracker, making it accurate and fluid movements.
+If you use a slow servo, this system could better monitor the tracker, making movement more accurate and fluid .
 This control system is also more user friendly to set up:

 	- Uncomment **#define NO_PID_CONTROL** to disable PIDs system and enable this new control system.